mariatmvendas/mlops_project/reports/README.md

 >
 > Answer:

 We mainly used the following services: Compute Engine, Cloud Build, Artifact Registry and Cloud Storage.
 Cloud Storage was used to store our project data.
 Cloud Build and Artifact Registry were used to manage our containerized workflows.
 Cloud Build handled the creation of Docker images, while Artifact Registry stored these images.
-Finally, Compute Engine was used to run our machine learning models.
+Finally, Compute Engine was used to run our machine learning model.